-The Higher Education Quality Assurance and Accreditation Council (HEQAAC) is a functionally autonomous agency of the UGC Nepal provisioned by the Educational Quality Assurance and Accreditation Regulations (EQAAR), 2018 (2074BS) of the Government of Nepal.
-The council formulates necessary policies and strategies to implement the Quality Assurance and Accreditation System in the country.
-Preparation of necessary criteria -setting benchmarks and indicators for the quality of higher education, and defining the process of assessment as well as the implementation of the National Quality Framework (NQF) to ensure that all the Higher Education Institutions (HEIs) are operating as guided by the framework, is the primary functions of the council.
-The Chairperson, who is also the Chairman of the UGC also serves as the Chairperson of the Council.
+The Educational Quality Assurance and Accreditation Council (EQAAC) is a functionally autonomous agency of the UGC Nepal provisioned by the Educational Quality Assurance and Accreditation Regulations (EQAAR), 2074 of the Government of Nepal.
+The Council formulates necessary policies and strategies to implement the Quality Assurance and Accreditation System in the country.
+Preparation of necessary criteria and indicators, setting benchmarks for the quality of higher education, and defining the process of assessment as well as the implementation of the National Quality Framework (NQF) to ensure that all the Higher Education Institutions (HEIs) are operating as guided by the framework are the primary functions of the Council.
+The Chairman of the UGC also serves as the Chairperson of the Council.
 The Council comprises 11 members – eight being the ex-officio while other three prominent educationists/professors are the experts nominated by the UGC Board.
-The Member-Secretary of the UGC, three prominent educationists/professors, four chairpersons of the related professional councils, and the joint-secretary of the Ministry of Education, Science, and Technology (higher education) are the members of the council.
-The director of the QAA Division (QAAD), UGC plays the role of member-secretary of the council.
-The members of the council are nominated by the UGC generally for a period of four years.
+The Member-Secretary of the UGC, three prominent educationists/professors, four Chairpersons of the related professional councils, and the Joint-Secretary of the Ministry of Education, Science and Technology (higher education) are the ex-officio members of the Council.
+The Director of QAA Division (QAAD), UGC plays the role of Member-Secretary of the Council.
+The tenure of the nominated members is of four years.

-UGC has issued the Higher Education Quality Assurance and Accreditation Directives (HEQAAD) in 2018 for smooth and fair implementation of the QAA System in Nepal.
-The directives have not only determined the organizational structure of the QAA System in the country but also spelled-out the role and responsibilities of each mechanism, units, and individuals involved in the process.
-This refers that the council is working only for the assessment for Institutional Quality Assurance and Accreditation of HEIs including Universities and Academic Programs.
-The available policy and legal provisions made under these three statutory documents - UGC Act - 1993, EQAA Regulations - 2018, and HEQAAD - 2018, are guiding the QAA System in Nepal.
+UGC has endorsed the Higher Education Quality Assurance and Accreditation Directives (HEQAAD) in 2018 for smooth and fair implementation of QAA System in Nepal.
+The Directives has not only determined the organizational structure of the QAA System but also spelled-out the roles and responsibilities of each mechanism, unit, and individual involved in the process.
+The Council is working for the assessment for Institutional Quality Assurance and Accreditation of HEIs including Universities and Academic Programs.
+The available policy and legal provisions made under statutory documents - UGC Act - 1993, EQAA Regulations - 2018, and HEQAAD - 2018, are primarily guiding the QAA System in Nepal.
 Further to these, EQAAC strategic plan 2021-2030 is the precise long-term plan of the Council.

-As the institutional accreditation is concerned, the council is assessing four types of HEIs – Central Departments of the University; Schools/Central Campuses of the Universities; Constituent Campuses; and the Affiliated Community and Private Campuses/Colleges.
+The Council is assessing five types of HEIs – Central Departments of the University; Schools/Central Campuses of the Universities; Constituent Campuses; and the Affiliated Community and Private Campuses/Colleges.
 Universities and equivalent institutions such as Health Academies are also the part of assessment for accreditation.
-The assessment of the Universities and equivalent bodies for institutional accreditation is yet to be practiced in Nepal.
+The assessment of the Universities and equivalent bodies for the institutional accreditation has recently been initiated (since 2022) be practiced in Nepal.

-The members of Higher Education Quality Assurance and Accreditation Council (HEQAAC) are as mentioned below:
+The members of Educational Quality Assurance and Accreditation Council (EQAAC) are as mentioned below:

-According to the EQAAR 2018, the major functions, duties, and responsibilities of the HEQAAC are as mentioned below:
+According to the EQAAR 2018, the major functions, duties, and responsibilities of the EQAAC are as mentioned below:

 - Determine the criteria, benchmark, and indicators for QAA of higher education,